StarsThu2016/tractor_private/README.md

 # Tractor (拖拉机)

 ## Ran's House Rule
-* Compensate: give a 10/15 credit points to the non-declare team, when there are 4/6 players in total
+* Compensate: give a 10/15 credit points to the non-declare team (find a friend mode only), when there are 4/6 players in total
 * Boost: 20/30 points per level
 * No cap: if a player's rank exceed A, then continue with 2
 * Bug1: if first flayer deals QQQA, followers must play 2 pairs if he/she has.